 Storage

-The nuts can be stored in an airtight container for up to 1 week.
+The candied almonds can be stored in an airtight container at room temperature for up to 1 week.

-If you’ve tried this cinnamon almond recipe, don’t forget to rate the recipe and leave me a comment below.
+If you’ve tried this candied almond recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 Equipment